 Of course, the gamer in you would wish to maximize the budget for the graphics card as that is the primary component that defines the quality of your gaming.

-SSDs can also help improve your gaming experience particularly with load times.
-SSDs can literally make transitioning from scenes to scenes seamless.
+SSDs can also help improve your gaming experience, particularly with load times.
+SSDs can make transitioning from scene to scene seamless.

-If you do not have any budget constraints, then I would recommend a minimum of 1 TB SSD for gaming.
-However, if you are stuck in the predicament of deciding between graphics card vs storage capacity, I would recommend sticking with 512 GB SSD for HOT DATA and get an additional 1 TB HDD for Cold DATA.
+If you do not have any budget constraints, I recommend a minimum of 1 TB SSD for gaming.
+However, if you are stuck deciding between graphics card vs. storage capacity, I recommend sticking with 512 GB SSD for HOT DATA and getting an additional 1 TB HDD for Cold DATA.

 Make Sure You Get the M.2 NVMe PCIe SSDs